ManjotSingh08x/ImageForge/README.md

     Work on integration of semantic segmentation model with the existing website so users can directly select unwanted objects and remove them completely

+    # todo: prupose of project, networks and dataset used.

     Final touchups

 12 Jan – Final Evaluation